Foot-in-the-door technique: Enhancing the technique

 The foot-in-the-door technique is also used in many commercial settings and can be illustrated using the door-to-door salesperson who eventually builds up their requests to a final purchase request.
 In an experiment, subjects were initially asked to have signs in their windows to promote recycling along with varying amounts of incentives ($0, $1, $3) for doing so.
 This study found that the FITD technique was more effective than any of the incentive strategies in producing behavioural persistence.
 This is supported by the self-perception theory, which states that the FITD technique is effective only because internal thoughts are what drive people's behaviour.
 That is, external pressure (such as indebtedness) for compliance is not as effective in increasing compliance.

-In another study, participants were given a request that included a "but you are free" statement which reminded the participant that s/he could refuse the request to participate.
+In another study, participants were given a request that included a "but you are free" statement which reminded the participants that they could refuse the request to participate.
 This condition along with the FITD technique increased the compliance of the participants.
-These are two extensions to the foot-in-the-door technique that help increase compliance in participants.
+These are two extensions to the FITD technique that help increase compliance in participants.
 These techniques can be used in the political, commerce and public awareness environments.
 For example, a study showed that having a questionnaire about organ donation increased the willingness of participants to become organ donors.
 It was found that increasing the number of items in the questionnaire did not necessarily affect the compliance to becoming a donor, that is, having a questionnaire alone was enough to increase the compliance.

 A study by Guéguen showed that the foot-in-the-door-technique is not only effective in person, but also online.
 In his study, he found that asking students for help saving a document as an RTF file via email increased their willingness to complete an online survey emailed to them by the initial requester.
 This information coupled with work by Swanson, Sherman, and Sherman, which found that students' compliance to an initial, neutral and small request not only increased their willingness to comply with a subsequent larger and anxiety-producing request, but also indicated that the anxiety-producing request was deemed less anxiety-producing than did the control group, has very large implication for possible online uses of the FITD technique.
 With the privacy and anonymity provided by the internet, the technique could be used online to gather information about anxiety producing incidents in a manner that would not produce as much anxiety as in-person questioning would.
 Further research in this domain is needed.